The logo of Wynncraft's main mod

 Dependencies

-Although prism is generally pretty good at handling dependencies, a great many Wynn mods rely on a few specific resources.
+Although Prism is generally quite good at handling dependencies, a great many Wynn mods rely on a few specific resources.
 Therefore, we recommend installing:

 Other mods to add to your cart